 When put into water, all dogs will naturally start “dog paddling,” where they trot in water to stay above.
 But just because they’re paddling doesn’t mean they can stay afloat for long.

 Having powerful thighs and legs to propel the dog in the water will certainly help keep them afloat.
-It’s easily why they’re some of the best short-legged swimmers!
+It’s easily why they’re some of the best short-legged swimmers in the canine kingdom!

 For the most part, Corgis are active, energetic and lively dogs.
 They love to play and run if given the opportunity.
 I mean, they were bred to run around on farms all day.